mindspore-ai/docs/docs/programming_guide/source_en/auto_parallel.md

 ### cross_batch

 In specific scenarios, the calculation logic of `data_parallel` is different from that of `stand_alone`.
 The calculation logic of `auto_parallel` is the same as that of `stand_alone` in any scenario.
 The convergence effect of `data_parallel` may be better.
-Therefore, MindSpore provides the `cross_barch` parameter to ensure that the calculation logic of `auto_parallel` is consistent with that of `data_parallel`.
+Therefore, MindSpore provides the `cross_batch` parameter to ensure that the calculation logic of `auto_parallel` is consistent with that of `data_parallel`.
 You can use the `add_prim_attr` method to configure the logic.
 The default value is False.

 The following is a code example: